legumeinfo/pandagma/docs/pandagma-pan_implementation.md

 evaluates sequential data (a vector of signed integers that represents the “before” states and “after” states for all genes in a chromosome relative to an unplaced gene) and identifies a state-transition point in a that vector.
-The gene with unknown position is placed at that transition point.
+The gene with unknown position is placed at the transition between the negative and the positive elements in the vector.
 The gap-filling step is among the most time-consuming part of the pangene workflow, so has been parallelized using Parallel::ForkManager.

 The gapfilling process may still leave some genes unplaced.
 Those genes are reported as such, without ordinal position.